 Bedbugs are nasty little nocturnal critters and it is your guests in your hotel with whom they like to sleep.
 Their eating habits are a bit frightening as well.
 They gorge themselves and each meal, alas, is a Thanksgiving overload.
 This causes their carapaces to bloat, and to add insult to injury; they defecate upon their human hosts after they have eaten.

-The Cleanest Hotel in the World is No Guarantee Against Bed Bug Infestations
+3) The Cleanest Hotel Is No Guarantee Against Bed Bug Infestations

 For all intents and purposes, most efforts to deter bed bugs can be viewed as futile as attempting to count raindrops in a storm.
 Unlike cockroaches and other pests that feed on garbage, bedbugs can infiltrate anywhere they are introduced without benefit of hotel amenities.
 All they need to multiply is a place to do it.
 Bedbug infestations can occur anywhere and affect any one or any establishment.